 In the early morning, check out of the hotel and travel northwards towards Trabzon on the Black Sea.
 As the land becomes greener and the Anatolian hills give way to the forested ravines of the Pontic coast, pass the remains of the Mediaeval Bayburt Castle, destroyed by the Russians in the 19th century.
-After lunch at a local restaurant, visit the spectacularly-situated Sumela Monastery, a Greek Orthodox monastery clinging to the side of a mountain, founded in the 4th century AD by a pair of Athenian monks.
-The centrepiece is the ‘Rock Church’, carved directly into the mountain and adorned with colourful frescos inside and out.
+After lunch at a local restaurant, visit the spectacularly-situated Sumela Monastery, a Greek Orthodox monastery clinging to the side of a mountain, founded in the 4th century CE by a pair of Athenian monks.
+The centrepiece is the ‘Rock Church’, carved directly into the mountain and adorned with colourful frescoes inside and out.

 Continue to Trabzon and check in to the hotel.
 After a stroll through the covered bazaar, enjoy dinner at a local restaurant.